Polarized QED cascades: Results and Discussion

 The shape of the distribution and their location inside the separatrix are determined by a balance of classical acceleration, feeding due to pair production, and photon emission.
 The latter two processes are spin dependent.
 Therefore, it is not surprising that the shapes of the up and down particle distributions are different.
 For instance, the values of $\chi_{\pm1}$ at the maximum of the distributions are $1.04$ for up electrons, but only $0.70$ for down electrons.
 The position of the distribution's peak, $\hat \varphi$, is also an indicator for the magnitude of radiation reaction effects.
 In Fig.~\ref{fig:snapshot} we find a difference in the angular shift of $ \hat \varphi_\downarrow - \hat \varphi_\uparrow \simeq 0.1$, signalling a spin-dependence of radiation reaction.
 By treating radiation reaction semiclassically as a continuous friction force (and neglecting pair production) \cite{Bulanov:PRE2011,Zhang:NJP2015}, the angle deviation is proportional to the strength of the radiation reaction force in a lowest order perturbative analysis.

 Figure~\ref{fig:spectra} shows the spectra of electrons (a), positrons (b) and photons (c) at $\omega t = 10$ for $a_0=1000$, seeded by an unpolarized electron.
 The plots also show the degree of polarization for each case, i.e.~$\int (f_{\pm1}^\uparrow - f_{\pm1}^\downarrow) \ud \varphi/\int (f^\uparrow_{\pm1}+f^\downarrow_{\pm1}) \ud \varphi$ for electrons and $\int (f_{0}^\parallel - f_{0}^\perp) \ud \varphi/\int (f^\parallel_{0}+f^\perp_{0}) \ud \varphi$ for photons.
 These {plots show} that the positron polarization is opposite to the electron polarization.
 Slight deviations occur because the cascade is seeded by electrons.
-For the leptons the main peak extends roughly up to $2a_0$, which mostly corresponds to particles accumulating inside the separatrix.
-Those particles are dominantly polarized, as predicted by Sokolov-Ternov theory, with electrons more likely in a spin-down state (and positrons in an up-state).
-Interestingly, in the high-energy tail above $p >2a_0$---and therefore outside the separatrix---the electrons and positrons are \emph{oppositely polarized to the expected Sokolov-Ternov polarization}.
-The reason for this because the highest energy leptons most likely have not emitted a photon since their creation by the decay of a previously generated photon.
-This effect is ``spin-straggling'' where one polarization state is more likely to reach the highest values of $\chi$, analogous to straggling effects previously observed without spin \cite{Blackburn:PRL2014}.
+For the leptons the main peak extends roughly up to about $2a_0$, which mostly corresponds to particles accumulating inside the separatrix.
+Those particles are dominantly polarized, as predicted by Sokolov-Ternov theory, with electrons more likely in a spin-down state (and positrons in an up-state). {Interestingly, in the high-energy tail above $p\gtrsim 2a_0$ the electrons and positrons are \emph{oppositely polarized to the expected Sokolov-Ternov polarization}.
+Looking at the spin and polarization dependent pair production spectra one finds that there is indeed an asymmetry in the lepton spectra where parallel polarized photons tend to produce up electrons (down positrons) at larger energies than the opposite polarization state \cite{Seipt-King}.
+However, this is only a small contribution to the observed effect in Figure \ref{fig:spectra}.
+The majority of the effect can be explained by the phenomenon of ``spin-straggling'' where one polarization state is more likely to reach the highest values of $\chi$, analogous to straggling effects previously observed without spin \cite{Blackburn:PRL2014}.
+Straggling means that the highest energy leptons in the spectrum most likely have not emitted a photon since their creation by the decay of a previously generated photon.
+For leptons with $\chi\sim 1$ the emitted photons carry a large fraction of the lepton's momentum such that at each emission the leptons lose a large fraction of their momentum.
+The photon emission rate for up electrons, $\sum_{s'j} W_{-1}^{\uparrow s'j}$, is smaller than that for down electrons, $\sum_{s'j} W_{-1}^{\downarrow s'j}$, such that they are less likely to emit and hence have a larger probability to reach higher energies than down electrons.
+This is contrary to the explanation of the Sokolov-Ternov effect, where the difference of spin-flip transition rates $\sum_{j} W_{-1}^{\downarrow \uparrow j}$ and $\sum_{j} W_{-1}^{\uparrow \downarrow j}$ was decisive \cite{book:Sokolov}. }